klack/klack.cloud/README.md

       - Open Nautilus file manager
       - Choose "Other Locations" from the menu on the left
       - Type the WebDAV URL into "Connect to Server" field
-    - Windows
-      - Click on the Start icon/Windows icon
-      - Go into "This PC"
-      - In the toolbar choose the option "Computer"
-      - Click on "Map Network drive"
-      - Click
     - iPhone
       - Download [Documents: File Manager & Docs by Readdle](https://apps.apple.com/us/app/documents-file-manager-docs/id364901807)
       - [Setup WebDAV](https://support.readdle.com/documents/transfer-share-your-files/transfer-files-to-another-ios-device-with-webdav) using the WebDAV URL